samuelroland/dme/docs/paradigm-implementation-report.typ

 - *Unsafe Rust*: How it works ?
 What are the additional possibilities and constraint change ?
 How is it possible to create safe wrapper around unsafe interfaces ?
 How a safe wrapper around a C library can be created ?
 - *Complex data structures*: How is it possible to define struct self-referential attributes to define graph or network structures ?
 - *Conception of advanced types in the standard library*: How `Arc`, `RefCell`, `Cell`, `Rc` are implemented and how to work with or around the borrow checker rules ?
 When do they need unsafe code and how this unsafe code is reviewed ?
 - *Miri* (An interpreter on the internal representation of Rust): How it works ?
 How it help to detect unsafe patterns at runtime for unsafe code ?

-TODO
-- il manquait une conclusion/synthèse un peu et peut-être des idées de comment cette recherche pouvait être continuée dans un autre travail.
+That's a very interesting project that makes Rust safer even when we are forced to use unsafe Rust.